smart-duck/veradco/README.md

 To install Veradco, use the Kustomize configuration provided or create your own.

+Prior to proceed to the Kustomize, you should have initialized the PKI linked with the service using the provided script generate-pki.sh .
+The script generates a CA and the certificate/key of the Veradco service.

 By example, if you want to install the default installation, run:
 ```
 kubectl apply -k kustomize/base